21 Mar Salsa and Chips

 Here are some tricks to help you avoid these pre-meal hazards.

-- The Obvious: ask your server to skip the breadbasket or large plate of chips.
+- The Obvious: ask your server to skip the breadbasket or plate of chips.

-- If skipping the chips is not an option, ask your server to find the smallest plate in the kitchen and top it with a few chips or one piece of bread to bring to you.
-You have to look out for yourself.
-Do not worry if they give you a mean look when you ask for accommodations.
+- If skipping the chips is not an option, ask your server to find the smallest plate in the kitchen and top it with a few chips or one piece of bread.
+This will ensure a much healthier portion size.

 - Before you sit down, ask the host to tell your waiter that they are not to bring you any chips or bread.
 Once it lands in your field of view, the chance you will eat too much increases to 99.9%.